Punktum-dk/das-service-specification/README.md

 ### Blocked

-A given domain name is in a special state handled by the registrant, but is available for application.
+A given domain name is in a special state where the application is handled by the registrant, but is available for application.

+Please note that the DAS service translates the state of `blocked` to `available`, since the domain is available for application eventhought the application process is different.

-### Awaiting
+### Available-on-waitinglist

 A given domain name has been offered to the first entry on a waiting list and is awaiting the specific user's approval or decline to the this offer.